 fbpx

-You are here Home > Destinations > South Europe > Spain > Gin, Sin and the Xoriguer Distillery in Menorca
+You are here Home > Destinations > Spain > This Menorca Gin Distillery Will Change Your Mind About Spain

 Menorca threw several surprises my way when I visited.
-Wild flowers, for one, with fields flush with poppies, violets and periwinkles all dancing like hippies in the sun.
-There were bronze age settlements for another, and olive oil-soaked cheese, cured lovingly by hand and made from milk gathered freshly that morning.
+Wild flowers, with fields of poppies, violets and periwinkles all dancing like hippies in the sun.
+Bronze age settlements and olive oil-soaked cheese, made from milk gathered fresh that morning.

 With Spain, I’d expected tortilla and wine, sunshine and fiestas.
 And for that, the island did not disappoint.